 A qualified lawyer and chartered accountant, Robert was Chief Financial Officer at Auckland Airport in New Zealand before joining Bristol Airport in 2008.
 Prior to his role at Auckland, Robert was an Executive Director for the investment bank UBS where he advised clients in the airport, airline and transport sectors.
-Robert lives in Somerset with his wife and two children.

 Since becoming CEO, Robert has overseen the commencement of significant developments to enhance the airport’s facilities and customer service delivery, including the construction of a walkway to link remote aircraft stands to the terminal building and a new walk-through tax and duty free store.